bbbradsmith/huffmunch/README.md

 The compressed size performance will also vary a lot depending on the type of data used.
 Plain text seems to regularly do better than 50%.
-Random data may reverse-compress to larger than 100%.
+True random data may reverse-compress to slightly larger than 100%.
  Typically huffmunch does not do as well as the DEFLATE algorithm which inspired it, but does at least reach the same ballpark.

-Compression of NES CHR graphics tiles is adequate, though I would recommend the [donut CHR compressor](https://github.com/jroatch/donut-nes) by (https://github.com/jroatch)[jroatch] as a more effective alternative for that specific purpose.
+Compression of NES CHR graphics tiles is adequate, though I would recommend the [donut CHR compressor](https://github.com/jroatch/donut-nes) by [https://github.com/jroatch](jroatch) as a more effective alternative for that specific purpose.

 Another useful reference is bregalad's